Humidifier vs dehumidifier — both control moisture levels but here's why using the wrong one could cause problems in your home

 However, sometimes respiratory issues and allergies are actually indicators of damp and excess moisture in the air, not dry air.
 In such cases, a dehumidifier would help alleviate these issues more effectively than a humidifier.

-Choosing the right appliance has tangible benefits for both your health and comfort.
+In summary, choosing the right appliance has tangible benefits for both your health and comfort.
 You should purchase a dehumidifier if you want to help treat damp and prevent mould growth in your home.
 A humidifier is required for particularly dry conditions, and can soothe irritated skin and respiratory passages, as well as preserving the condition of your belongings.

 Get the Homebuilding & Renovating Newsletter